Key Drivers

 - •Negative FCF

-AEP delivers stable utility margins and solid operating cash flow, but high leverage, tight liquidity, and persistent negative free cash flow from heavy capex make it a cautious hold rather than an attractive buy.
+AEP shows stable regulated profitability and operating cash flow, but high leverage, tight liquidity, and persistently negative free cash flow make the stock look fully valued and financially constrained.

 Price Behavior